 A participant can expect to spend about 3 - 4 hours each week.
 This commitment includes both preparation and interaction online.

-Content Scholar: This issue of C21 Resources was edited by Rev. Kenneth Himes, O.F.M., associate professor of theology at the Boston College Theology Department.
+Content Scholar: This issue of C21 Resources was edited by Rev. Kenneth Himes, O.F.M., professor of theology at the Boston College Theology Department.

 Image: Lazarus and the Rich Man by Nigel Lawrence, used with permission.